Image Source: pikist.com

-The child has the right to food, clothing and medical treatment.
-Generally the father is expected to meet these needs.
+The child has the right to food, clothing, and medical treatment.
+Generally, the father is expected to meet these needs.
 If he divorces the mother of his children, he must continue to support her financially during the period of breastfeeding and then pay child maintenance following this.
 At a deeper level, Islam reinforces the child’s right to life despite a parents’ poverty:

 “Do not kill your children because of poverty.
 We shall provide for both them and you.
 Killing them is a grievous sin.”
-(Quran, 6:151)

-This is particularly relevant considering the way sons are favoured over daughters in many societies, leading to an unfair distribution of resources, namely food and education.
+This is particularly relevant considering the way sons are favored over daughters in many societies, leading to an unfair distribution of resources, namely food and education.
 Islam forbids the ill-treatment or deprivation of a daughter in this way.
 This protection from physical harm extends to both in the womb and outside of it, which means a strict prohibition on abortion (with the only exception being if the mother’s life is in danger).

-Finally the child has a right to love and affection from his parents.
+Finally, the child has a right to love and affection from his parents.
 There is a Prophetic tradition in Islam that says:

 Abu Salmah narrated that Abu Hurayrah said, “The Prophet of Allah (peace be upon him) kissed Hasan ibn ‘Ali (his grandson) while Aqra’ ibn Habis was sitting nearby.
 Aqra’ said, ‘I have ten children and have never kissed one of them.’
 The Prophet (peace be upon him) looked at him and said, ‘Those who show no mercy will be shown no mercy.'”
 (Bukhari, Volume No. 91, and Muslim)

-No parent needs justification to love, kiss or hold their children, but the above story is a striking contrast to the serious old Muslim men I grew up with.
-I was never kissed by my grandfathers.
+No parent needs justification to love, kiss, or hold their children, but the above story is a striking contrast to the serious old Muslim men I grew up with.
+I was never kissed by my grandfather.
 And as much as my children’s grandfathers love them, I cannot imagine them kissing my children, although they show affection in other ways—playing noughts and crosses and fake wrestling.
 I wonder what they would think if they were reminded of kissing your child as a Prophetic tradition and an act of mercy as well as the right of a child?